 The Council meets quarterly to consider policies, issues, and initiatives.
-Council meetings took place on four occasions during FY 16-17: on August 22, 2016; November 9, 2016; February 9, 2017; and May 10, 2017.
-Stan C. Duncan, retired from local and state government, chairs the Council.
+Council meetings took place on four occasions during FY 2017-18: on August 9, 2017; November 8, 2017; February 14, 2018; and May 9, 2018.
+Alex Rankin, President of CESI Civil-Geotechnical-Surveying, chairs the Council.

 Council members represent state agencies, local government, education, private business, and federal agencies to represent a broad set of stakeholders and perspectives.
 The Council has three user-oriented standing committees: the Local Government Committee, the State Government GIS Users Committee, and the Federal Interagency Committee.
-Additionally, the GIS Technical Advisory Committee and the Statewide Mapping Advisory Committee are standing committees that address policy and technical issues from a collaborative perspective.
-In addition to more than 30 Council members, more than 50 individuals contribute to committees and working groups, representing state agencies, local governments, federal agencies, universities, and private organizations.
+Additionally, the